-Other drawcards include the exquisitely crafted marble and porphyry pulpit created by Nicola Pisano, assisted by Arnolfo di Cambio, who later designed Florence'sDuomo.
+Other drawcards include the exquisitely crafted marble-and-porphyry pulpit created by Nicola Pisano, assisted by his son Giovanni and Arnolfo di Cambio, who later designed Florence'sDuomo.
 Intricately carved with vigorous, realistic crowd scenes, it's one of the masterpieces of Gothic sculpture.
 Over from the pulpit to the right of the transept, the Cappella del Voto harbours two marble statues of St Jerome and Mary Magdalene by baroque maestro Gian Lorenzo Bernini.